-The Board is committed to transformation while balancing this with the requirements of a foreign shareholder that are guided by BNPP PF with respect to board representation.
+The Board is committed to transformation while balancing this with the requirements of a foreign shareholder that are guided by BNPP with respect to board representation.
+In light of changes at BNP, there have been changes to our Board of Directors, which are noted in the subsequent pages.